grantchen2003/insight-cli/README.md

 ## Overview

-insight is a search engine that enables developers to search Python codebases using natural language queries.
+insight is a semantic search engine that enables developers to search Python codebases using natural language queries.
 The insight-cli provides a CLI for developers to use insight.

 ## Installation